rfo909/CFT/README.md

 Contrary to bash and PowerShell, a script file is a collection of functions, not like a "main" program on its own.
 In CFT we don't call a script, we *call a function inside a script*.
 Scripts in CFT are really name spaces.

-Single functions can of course take parameters, and be made so that if (some of) those are missing, the function becomes interactive, asking the user for missing values.
+Single functions can of course take parameters.
+They can also be made so that if (some of) the parameters are missing, the function becomes interactive, asking the user for missing values.

 CFT has a built-in help system that lists member functions of all objects and inside any script.

-Scripts, which are saved text files with CFT functions inside, contain support for public and hidden functions, which regulates visibility, but not actual access.

-The "modem noise" syntax of regular *ux shells, and the verbosity and awkward syntax of PowerShell is eliminated in CFT.
-Its ease in calling external programs makes it perfect for automating PowerShell sequences, as PowerShell is truly powerful on the windows platform.
+The complex string handling in unix shells, with three different types of quotes, and the verbosity and awkward syntax of PowerShell is eliminated in CFT.

-So, CFT is another shell, but it represents a rethink, not just another almost-but-not-quite bash remake.
+CFT represents a rethink, not just another almost-but-not-quite bash remake.